thiolivrr/thiolivrr/README.md

 # About Me

-I am a computer science student currently learning about back-end development
+Currently learning about back-end development

 You can find me at
 - 👤 [LinkedIn](https://www.linkedin.com/in/thiolivrr/)